-- Equipment having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit must be specifically approved by CPRIT.
-An applicant does not need to seek this approval prior to submitting the application. - Texas state law limits the amount of grant funds that may be spent on indirect costs to no more than 5% of the total award amount (5.263% of the direct costs).
-Guidance regarding indirect cost recovery can be found in CPRIT's administrative rules, which are available at www.cprit.state.tx.us. - The annual salary that an individual may receive under a CPRIT award for FY 2016 is \$200,000.
+- Each award mechanism allows for up to a 3-year funding program with an opportunity for renewal after the term expires.
+The budget must be aligned with the proposed milestones.
+Financial support will be awarded based upon the breadth and nature of the project proposed.
+Requested funds must be well justified.
+Funding will be tranched and milestone driven. - CPRIT considers equipment to be items having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit.
+Equipment not listed in the applicant's budget must be specifically approved by CPRIT subsequent to the award contract. - Texas state law limits the amount of grant funds that may be spent on indirect costs to no more than 5% of the total award amount (5.263% of the direct costs).
+Guidance regarding indirect cost recovery can be found in CPRIT's Administrative Rules, which are available at www.cprit.state.tx.us. - The annual salary that an individual may receive under a CPRIT award for FY 2016 is \$200,000.
 In other words, an individual may request salary proportional to the percentage effort up to a maximum of \$200,000.
 Salary does not include fringe benefits.
 CPRIT FY 2016 is from September 1, 2015, through August 31, 2016.